 The Chemists’ Club Kavaler Award sponsored by Piper Sandler honors outstanding achievement by innovators and disruptors of the status quo in the global chemical industry.
 In these challenging times when science is under attack, it is vital to highlight the tremendous contributions the chemical industry makes to society.
 That is the objective of the Kavaler Award.

-The 2024 Kavaler Award winner is Jim Fitterling, Chair and Chief Executive Officer, Dow.
-Kavaler honorees in the last several years have been Matthias Zachert, Chairman of the Board of Managment as Lanxess, Lori Ryerkerk, Chairman of Celanese, Amin Nasser, CEO of Saudi Aramco, Bob Patel, CEO of LyondellBasell, Kurt Bock, CEO of BASF, Jim Ratcliffe, chairman of INEOS, and Andrew Liveris, CEO of Dow Chemical.
+The 2025 Kavaler Award winner is Ilham Kadri, Chief Executive Officer, Syensqo.
+Recent Kavaler honorees have been Jim Fitterling, Chair and CEO of Dow, Matthias Zachert, Chairman of the Board of Managment as Lanxess, Lori Ryerkerk, Chairman of Celanese, Amin Nasser, CEO of Saudi Aramco, Bob Patel, CEO of LyondellBasell, Kurt Bock, CEO of BASF, Jim Ratcliffe, chairman of INEOS, and Andrew Liveris, CEO of Dow Chemical.

 All votes are kept strictly confidential throughout and after the selection process.